karma0/stockfighter/README.md

 2. Set your levelInstance variables.
 You can find them by browsing (here)[https://www.stockfighter.io/ui/levels].

-3. `from stockfighter.config import *` This will initialize a `CONF` variable that you can pass around with class initializers.
+3. `from sf.config import *` This will initialize a `CONF` variable that you can pass around with class initializers.
 This will also come with a `DEFCONF` variable that will allow you to use the TESTEX exchange, allowing you to go back and forth using different instantiated objects.

 ## Execution

 ### Start a game

-    from stockfighter.api.game import *
+    from stockfighter-io-trades.api.game import *
-    from stockfighter.config import *
+    from stockfighter-io-trades.config import *
     g = Game(CONF, 'sell_side')
     g.start_level()

 ### Interact with an exchange

-    from stockfighter.exchange import Market
+    from stockfighter-io-trades.exchange import Market

     m = Market(CONF)
     q = m.quote()